aidanlenahan/dev/ps/cyberpatriot/masterbible24-25/windows/README.md

+# This directory is retired and no longer maintained.
+For updates, please see [aidanlenahan/cyberpatriot](https://github.com/aidanlenahan/cyberpatriot/).

 # Windows CyberPatriot Image Hardening

 This guide provides a step-by-step approach to hardening a Windows CyberPatriot image for security.
 Each step includes specific tasks and scripts aimed at improving the security posture of the system.
 Below is an overview of the steps, resources, and tasks involved.